 How can I prevent a yeast infection while taking antibiotics?

 The benefits of antibiotics are way more significant than the risk of side effects.
-Although antibiotics can put you at risk of a yeast infection, not taking antibiotics can make a bacterial infection that much harder to treat.
-Unfortunately, there aren't any official guidelines for preventing yeast infections caused by antibiotics.
+Although antibiotics can put you at risk of a yeast infection, not taking them can make a bacterial infection harder to treat.
+Unfortunately, there aren't any official guidelines for preventing vaginal yeast infections caused by antibiotics.
 Your healthcare provider might suggest starting treatment for a yeast infection, usually with an oral antifungal like fluconazole, alongside your antibiotic treatment.
-Some doctors believe that taking Lactobacilli probiotic supplements, either orally or vaginally, can prevent yeast infections by replenishing the vaginal microbiome after a course of antibiotics, but there's not a lot of data to support this.
-If you notice symptoms of a yeast infection while taking antibiotics, it's best to check with your doctor before trying an over-the-counter antifungal, as some antibiotics can interact with other medications.
+Some doctors believe that taking Lactobacilli probiotic supplements, either orally or vaginally, can prevent vaginal yeast infections by replenishing the vaginal microbiome after a course of antibiotics, but there's not a lot of data to support this.
+If you notice symptoms of a yeast infection while on antibiotics, it's best to check with your doctor before trying an over-the-counter antifungal, as some antibiotics can interact with other medications.

 How long does yeast infection last after antibiotics?